Skip to main content

 • A minimum overall band score of 7.0 on IELTS (Academic) with no sub-score of less than 7.0.

-• OR a minimum score of 580 on TOEFL.
+• A minimum score of 580 on TOEFL.

-• OR no score less than 4 in each skill of the ISLPR (conducted by ISLPR Language Services only).
+• No score less than 4 in each skill of the ISLPR (conducted by ISLPR Language Services only).

-• OR a minimum overall score of 185 (no score less than 176) on C2 Proficiency (formerly Cambridge Certificate of Proficiency in English).
+• A minimum overall score of 185 (no score less than 176) on C2 Proficiency (formerly Cambridge Certificate of Proficiency in English).

-• OR an overall score of 65 in the Pearson Test of English (Academic) with no score less than 65.
+• An overall score of 65 in the Pearson Test of English (Academic) with no score less than 65.

 Recognition of Prior Learning